vinirossa/software-engineering/design-patterns.md

 > If possible, avoid singletons at all.
 They can be very trick to escalate and work with TDD, as one's man constant is one's man variable.

-> In a way, it's completely fine to have a single object within an application , but it isn't to make it impossible to create a second instance.
+> In a way, it's completely fine to have a single object within an application, but it isn't to make it impossible to create a second instance.

 **Uses:**
 - Database Configuration